priesdelly/WinSSHCopyId/README.md

+# 📦📦📦 Archiving this project 📦📦📦

+I will be archiving this project on GitHub as it deviated from the original plan of having a single-file program.
+I chose the wrong technology due to my limited knowledge and insufficient research.
+The current release of the program is still functional, but it includes an additional DLL file.
+I will not be fixing any bugs or adding new features to it.

+In the future, I hope to develop an ssh-copy-id tool for Windows using Go, a language I am more comfortable with.
+However, this will depend on my availability.
+In fact, I already have a private project written in Go, but it is not yet complete.

+Thank you.
+😵😵‍💫😮‍💨

 # WinSSHCopyId

 WinSSHCopyId is a Windows application developed in C# that provides an easy way to copy SSH public keys to a remote server.
 This tool is particularly useful for Windows users who lack the `ssh-copy-id` utility.